systats/systats.eu/content/sentiment.md

 ## Sentiment Neuron

-**Sentiment Analysis** is a popular method in Natural Language Processing that measures the polarity of sentiments from text data.
-Over time different approaches have been proposed.
-The traditional dictionary-based approach doesn't account for the context of a given word.
-Newer methods define sentiment analysis as supervised machine learning task that requires a labeld training set.
+This is a demonstration of **Sentiment Analysis** which is a popular method in Natural Language Processing that measures the polarity of sentiments from text data.
+This app tells you whether it thinks the text you enter below expresses positive or negative sentiment.

-This application delivers different sentiment classifiers trained on 100.000 *Amazon Reviews*.
-The main interest is to understand which word sequences a sentiment classifier learns from any given contexts.
-As this is part of my thesis German reviews were prioritized but English versions will follow.
-The different neural network architectures and other parameter are summarized below the application.

-**How to?** Copy and paste any German piece of text into the input field and press **Predict**.
-After processing and prediction you can change the color indicators.

-**Don't forget:** All statistical models are wrong, some are useful.
-So don't expect perfect results.
-As book review data is used the classifiers are prone to different domain-specificities.
-Moreover the length of the input vector should not be less than 5 and more than 40 words.
-Enjoy experimenting!

 <!---<iframe id = "myIframe" src="https://systats.shinyapps.io/shiny_sent/" style="border: none; width: 900px; height: 1000px"></iframe>--->
 <br>